 Most of the Charles River Campus is located on flat land.
 Travel routes between buildings are on well-kept sidewalks and open walkways.
 To the extent possible, curb cuts, which allow users to plan the most efficient path of travel from one area of the campus to another, are marked on the map.

 Although the achievement of complete architectural access is a work in-progress for a campus as large, diverse, and historic as ours, this map provides the most accurate description of accessibility features available.
-For a complete map of the Boston University Charles River Campus, please visit the BU Maps.
+For a complete map of the Boston University Charles River Campus, please visit BU Maps.

-For individuals with visual impairments, the Office of Disability Services maintains an on-line list of major buildings with access points, including audible crosswalks.
+For individuals with visual impairments, Disability & Access Services maintains an on-line list of major buildings with access points, including audible crosswalks.
 Mobility orientation training for individuals with visual impairments as well as a variety of accommodations for individuals who are deaf or hard of hearing ( including sign language interpreting, , Computer Aided Real time Captioning or FM listening devices) are is also available to members of the Boston University community who require that in order to access our programs and facilities.

 Parking & Transportation

 Accessible parking spaces are available in all of the University Sticker Parking Lots, both indoor and outdoor.
 Details are available at the Parking Services at (617) 353-2160.

 Please note that anyone displaying a valid HP/V license plate or placard may park for free at any parking meter within the City of Boston as described under Article IV, Section 4, paragraph 3 of the Traffic Rules and Regulations-City of Boston (July 1, 1999).